-- Note that the syntax is very similar to reference syntax.
-There's a reason for this behind the scenes.. - Many methods want optional arguments, and a conventional way of doing this has emerged: pass a single hash literal, with parameter names as keys and parameter values as values.
+- Note: the syntax is similar to reference syntax.
+Wonder why? - Many methods want optional arguments, and a conventional way of doing this has emerged: pass a single hash literal, with parameter names as keys and parameter values as values.
 The keys are conventionally chosen starting with '-' and written without string quote marks, as in: